How long are Summer Sessions?

 Note: If you plan to pay for classes with financial aid from your home institution, you assume full responsibility for all fees.
 Regardless of when you receive financial aid from your home institution, you are held to the UCLA Summer Sessions payment deadlines.

 A limited number of full and partial scholarships are available to qualified California* high school students for summer study at UCLA.
-Click here for more information.
+Visit our Summer Scholars webpage for more information.

 *UCLA financial aid is not available to visiting out-of-state high school students.